Skip to Main Content

 • Store batteries and devices at room temperature.
 Don't leave them in a hot car, in direct sunlight, near heat sources, or in freezing temperatures.

-• Do not leave your device charging on flammable surfaces such as pillows, beds, or couches.
+• Do not leave your device charging on flammable surfaces.
 Keep your device away from combustible materials.

 • Avoid exposing your battery and device to a lot of moisture.